Simple Linear Regression

 An equation for the best fit line

-The best fitting line is defined by an equation consisting of:
+The best fit line is defined by an equation consisting of:

-• An intercept — the predicted value of vote (the Y variable) when growth (the X variable) = 0.
+An intercept: The predicted value of vote when growth = 0.

-• A slope — the predicted change in vote (the Y variable) for each one unit increase in growth (the X variable).
+A slope: The predicted change in vote for each one unit increase in growth.
 This equation is depicted below.
 For this depiction, the Y and X scores for each election year are subscripted with an i to denote that each case (i.e., election year in our example) has a score for \(y_i\) and a score for \(x_i\).

 The best fit line for our Bread and Peace data is represented by the following equation.
 The intercept, that is, the predicted score for vote when growth = 0, is 45.021.
 The slope, that is, the predicted change in vote for each one unit increase in growth, is 2.975.